Quantum fields in boson star spacetime: Introduction

 The stress tensor is obtained numerically.
 We divide this problem into two stages: the metric is computed by solving the classical Einstein equation using the Newton-Raphson method \cite{press2007numerical}, while the quantum fields are solved as a linear eigenproblem, both are solved on lattices.
 We adopt spectral methods to approximate the derivatives \cite{trefethen2000spectral,boyd2001chebyshev}, whose numerical error has an exponential decrease as the number of grid points increases.
 Spectral methods have seen rapid adoption in numerical relativity during recent years; see \cite{Grandclement:2007sb} for a review.

 The paper is organized as follows.
 In \sect{sec:model}, we first introduce how to quantize the field in curved static spacetime.
-Next we introduce the boson star solution of the classical Einstein equation, and focus on quantum fields in a spherically symmetric spacetime.
-We then apply our model to coherent states.
+Next we introduce the boson star solution of the classical Einstein equation.
+We then apply our model to coherent states, and focus on quantum fields in a spherically symmetric spacetime.
 Finally, we describe the regularization and renormalization scheme we use, where the regularization conditions are derived in Appendix~\ref{sec:PVinFRW}.
 In \sect{sec:results}, we first introduce the numerical setup, which extensively uses the spectral method described in Appendix~\ref{sec:spectral}.
 We then solve the boson star metrics, in which we compute quantum mode functions.
 Afterwards, we evaluate the stress tensor by computing the contribution of these mode functions.
 The relationship between the stress tensor and curvature, and the proportion of the quantum fluctuation within the stress tensor are studied.
 In \sect{sec:summary}, we summarize our results.
 Finally, we discuss the backreaction to spacetime and extensions of our method to other compact objects.
 We use natural units $\hbar=c=1$ throughout this paper.
 When denoting spacetime indices, Greek letters run from $0$ to $3$ and Latin letters run from $1$ to $3$.